ildella/ildella.net/source/_drafts/bitwarden-part1-password.md

 The main task is being able to unlock my local database and then decipher the encrypted data.
 This actually consist of 2 parts: hash the password to match Bitwarden hash, then generate and store a valid session token that is used to decrypt data.

-In this blog I'll explain the first part.
+In this post I'll explain the first part.

 ## Part 1 - Hash the password